Rettend/eemoji/README.md

 This is used if no config file is found in the project.

-Apart from emojis, the config also specifies the format of the commit message, see [Format](#format).
+Apart from emojis, the config also specifies other things, like:

+- `format`: the format of the commit message, see [Format](#format).
+- `strict`: enforce formatting, and only allow commits with emojis (default: `true`)

 `eemoji` can be configured two different ways: [json](#json-config) and [typescript](#ts-config) config files.